 - (1) The District may amend any Contract if the District, in its sole discretion, determines that the Amendment is within the scope of the Solicitation Document and that the Amendment would not materially impact the field of competition for the Architectural, Engineering, Photogrammetric Mapping, Transportation Planning or Land Surveying Services or Related Services described in the final form of the original Procurement document.
 In making this determination, the District shall consider potential alternative methods of procuring the Services contemplated under the proposed Amendment.
-An Amendment would not materially impact the field of competition for the Services described in the Solicitation Document if the District reasonably believes that the number of Proposers would not significantly increase if the Procurement document were re-issued to include the additional Services. - (2) The District may Amend any Contract if the additional Services are required by reason of existing or new laws, rules, regulations, or ordinances of federal, state, or local agencies which affect performance of the Original Contract. - (3) All Amendments to Contracts must be in Writing, must be Signed by an authorized representative of the Consultant and the District, and must receive all required approvals before the Amendments will be binding on the District. - (4) Contract Amendments Not to Exceed 125% of Original Contract Price; Exceptions.
-A single contract amendment or cumulative amendments may not increase the total Contract Price to greater than one hundred twenty five percent (125%) of the original Contract Price, except in any of the following circumstances: - (a) The Superintendent determines that the need for the amendment is caused by unforeseen conditions or circumstances and conducting a new procurement would result in unreasonable additional cost or delay.
-For the purposes of this section: - (A)-An "unforeseen condition or circumstance" is one that is discovered after the original contract was solicited and awarded that could not have been reasonably anticipated as part of the original solicitation or contract. - (B) "Unreasonable additional cost or delay" means that the cost of conducting a new-procurement and/or awarding a new contract is likely to exceed the cost of a contract amendment and/or that the delay caused by conducting a new procurement would cause a break in service, require repetition of earlier work, or cause a delay in completion of the contract that would be detrimental to the District program or service benefiting from the contract. - (b) The Superintendent determines that the amendment, additional scope, or alternative work was contemplated in the original procurement and provided for in the original contract.
-(Examples include a solicitation and contract that provides for renewal or extension for subsequent terms or that specifically allows for alternates or additional work.) - (e) The Amendment is presented to the School Board as part of the Board's business consent agenda and the Board approves the Amendment based upon the circumstances of the particular contract.
-The Superintendent shall set forth the justification for the Amendment in a supplementary staff report enclosed with the Board's consent agenda.(5)-Amendments that would cause a Contract to exceed That Would Cause a Contract to Exceed the Superintendent's authority Authority.
-An amendment to a contract approved by the Superintendent that would cause the total Contract Price to exceed the Superintendent's delegated authority to approve contracts under PPS- 45-0200 must be approved by the School Board except as provided in PPS- 45-0200(7)(b).0200.
+An Amendment would not materially impact the field of competition for the Services described in the Solicitation Document if the District reasonably believes that the number of Proposers would not significantly increase if the Procurement document were re-issued to include the additional Services. - (2) The District may Amend any Contract if the additional Services are required by reason of existing or new laws, rules, regulations, or ordinances of federal, state, or local agencies which affect performance of the Original Contract. - (3) All Amendments to Contracts must be in Writing, must be Signed by an authorized representative of the Consultant and the District, and must receive all required approvals before the Amendments will be binding on the District. - (4) Contract Amendments Not to Amendments That Would Cause a Contract to Exceed the Superintendent's Authority.
+An amendment to a contract approved by the Superintendent that would cause the total Contract Price to exceed the Superintendent's delegated authority to approve contracts under PPS 45-0200 must be approved by the School Board except as provided in PPS 45-0200. - (5) Reporting Requirement for Amendments/Change Orders That Exceed 125% of Original Contract Price; Exceptions.
+A single contract amendment. - (a) A Contract Amendment or Change Order or cumulative amendments may not Contract

+Amendments or Change Orders that increase the total Contract Price to greater than one hundred twenty- five percent (125%) of the original Contract Price shall be reported to the School Board, except in any of the following circumstances: - (A) (a) The Superintendent determines that the need for the amendment is caused by unforeseen conditions or circumstances and conducting a new procurement would result in unreasonable additional cost or delay.
+For the purposes of this section: Original Contract Price does not exceed \$500,000. - (A) An "unforeseen condition or circumstance" is one that is discovered after the original contract was solicited and awarded that could not have been reasonably anticipated as part of the original solicitation or contract.